storj/uplink-android/README.md

      Bucket bucket = project.openBucket("my-bucket", scope)) {
     Iterable<BucketInfo> objects = bucket.listObjects();
     for (ObjectInfo object : objects) {
-        // do something for each object
+        // Do something for each object.
     }
 }
 ```